Apply for a rehearing

 You will need to tick yes in Step 5 of the rehearing form [PDF, 170 KB] and provide reasons why you are applying outside of the 20 working days along with your reasons for applying for a rehearing.

-Applying for a rehearing doesn’t stop an Order from being enforced.
+Applying for a rehearing doesn’t automatically stop an Order from being enforced unless a Referee has also granted a stay of enforcement.

 This page was last updated: